Maybe Accepting Guests

 My hosting experiences have been wonderful, lovely, awesome, every overused adjective you can think of!!!
 I have spoken to many others online for travel tips, which is just one more of the many, many reasons to join couch surfing.

 Obviously, I love to travel.
-I love to read, see movies, listen to live music, hang out with friends, be outside, go to the beach, and play tennis, My young son is a singer and plays guitar, so if you play bring your guitar.
+I love to read, see movies, listen to live music, hang out with friends, be outside, go to the beach, cook, and ride my motorcycle.
 I will try anything fun, interesting, and moral once.The field of disabilities is my passion, especially issues regarding persons with an intellectual disability and aging.

 Music, Movies, and Books

 I love independent films and documentaries.
 I love Barbara Kingsolver, Stephen King,any book that is character driven but am open to a lot of different books.
 I like all of John Krachaer's books, especially Into the Wild and Into Thin Air.

 The most amazing things I've done have mostly been while traveling...hanging with cowboys under a Colorado night sky around a campfire, helping a friend run a 100 mile marathon, riding a bull (for two seconds), snorkeling in great places, completing the Landmark Forum and of course, having and raising my son.

 There is always something to learn from every person you meet!
 If you get lucky, you teach them something too.
 I especially love sharing ideas and cultures with people from other countries.
 I love to show someone how to make a meal that they don't know how to make and I love learning how to make a meal from you.
 I also love helping people from other countries with their travel needs.
 If you need it and I have it to give, it's yours.
 I helped someone from Ireland learn how to drive on the "wrong" side of the road.

 What I Can Share with Hosts

 I can share with hosts whatever it is you might need and I have....whether it be time, good conversation, things, a meal, an English lesson, or knowledge about where I live.